vwd-33/VWD/src/pages/distro/index.md

       KVASIR'S BLOOD (usa) - "Triumph of the Will" DIGIPACK CD: $15.00

-      LASCOWIEC (usa) - " A Warcry Rises Above The Frozen Lands " CD: $10.88
+      LASCOWIEC (usa) - "A Warcry Rises Above The Frozen Lands " CD: $10.88

       LASCOWIEC (usa) - "Frostwinds of the Apocalypse" CD: $10.88